Take That: 2016–2017: Wonderland

 On 2 February 2016, in an interview with The Sun, Barlow revealed that Take That would release their eighth studio album later in the year.
 On 4 May 2016, English drum and bass duo Sigma announced their newest single would feature Take That.
 "Cry" received its first radio play on 20 May 2016 and was released on that date.
 On 21 October 2016, the band posted a teaser on their social media pages and website depicting the logo of the band flickering with the hashtag "#WONDERLAND".
 The following day, it was announced that their new album, titled Wonderland, was scheduled to be released on 24 March 2017.
 It was then followed by a UK and Ireland arena tour entitled Wonderland Live, that commenced on 5 May 2017 at the Genting Arena in Birmingham.
 On 17 February 2017, the lead single of Wonderland was released.
 Titled "Giants", it debuted at 13 in the UK charts, which became the band's 24th UK top 20 single.

 On 8 April 2017, ITV aired a specially commissioned hour-length television special titled An Evening with Take That, where the band performed some songs from the album, along with some old classics including "Never Forget", "Back for Good" and "Rule the World".
 The band also took part in a Q&A session with the audience members.
-On 27 April, it was announced on Twitter that "New Day" would be released as the next single from the album Wonderland.
+On 27 April, it was announced on Twitter that "New Day" was to be released as the next single from the album Wonderland.
 The band were seen recording the music video in a field in Luton the days leading up the opening night of the Wonderland Live tour.
 Due to the Manchester Arena bombing just days before they were due to perform at the venue, their Manchester and Liverpool dates were rescheduled or relocated.
 The band returned a month later to perform at the One Love Manchester benefit concert.

-On 16 September 2017, Barlow, Owen and Donald were set to perform a special one-off show in Jersey after a fan bid more than £1.2 million to win a performance from the band.
-This then turned in to a ticketed charity event where the money from tickets sold would go towards benefiting Children in Need.
+On 16 September 2017, Barlow, Owen and Donald were set to perform a special one-off show in Jersey, after a fan bid more than £1.2 million to win a performance from the band.
+This then turned in to a ticketed charity event where the money from tickets sold went towards benefiting Children in Need.
 The auction was held on BBC Radio 2.
 On 11 November 2017, Take That began their foreign tour in Perth, Australia, the first time they have performed in the country in over twenty years.
 They also played in New Zealand, United Arab Emirates and Israel for the first time.
 Unlike the other tours, a DVD for Wonderland Live was not released.
 Instead, it was broadcast on Sky 1 on 23 December and in cinemas.